 Hot on the heels of Spotify's launch in India, insights lead Heli Rantavuo discusses the collaboration of design and insights in expanding our global reach.
+This is the first piece of a three-part series.

 Enjoy our companion playlist for this article:

 On the day we launched Spotify in India, there was a real sense of anticipation and a special kind of focus in each of our final tasks.
 We were both nervous and excited.
-Building Spotify for India had taken us on a journey of uncovering insights from this fascinating market, carefully weighing our design, product and engineering decisions and getting ready to roll out the experience we were building.
+Building Spotify for India had taken us on a journey of uncovering insights from this fascinating market, carefully weighing our design, product, and engineering decisions and getting ready to roll out the experience we were building.

 Launching in any new market is fraught with challenges – not least because digital products like ours thrive on data.
 Data on how people use our app, and the feedback they give us, help us understand if we’re meeting or failing expectations.
 Observations in data give us surprises and ideas and allow us to innovate on our product.
 But in a new market, there is no data to learn from.
 How do we know we are building a relevant experience for a new audience?